 Where to attend a seder in Champaign-Urbana:

 Don’t want to make your own seder?
 Here are options for where to go.
 Zoom seders are out, and communal seders are back in here, at multiple Champaign locations.
 Register early, seating may be limited.
 (We will add other options, such as seder takeout, as we see them pop up.)

-There will be a variety of in-person seders at Illini Hillel this year.
+There will be a variety of seders at Illini Hillel this year – interactive, traditional, and more.
 Community members as well as students are invited to participate in seders and meals.
 Weekday Passover meals (lunch and dinner) will be available for a fee (and they are really delicious, we speak from experience).
 No one will be turned away from seders or meals due to inability to pay.
 Meals can be booked online.
-Register by April 13.
+Register by March 31.

 Illini Chabad offers large, communal seders on both nights.
-No fee, but registration is required.
 Illini Chabad also offers Passover lunches and dinners for a fee.
+Register by March 30.